Did anyone have time to reach their career transformation goals in 2024?

-There is nothing wrong with choosing to move to a different company, district, or position.
+There is nothing wrong with moving to a different company, district, or position.

-Don’t let anything or anybody hold you back from going after a career you want.
+Don’t let anything or anybody hold you back from pursuing a career you want.

-If you are uncertain of where you would best fit in professionally, analyze the different traits you possess or issues that are important to you.
+If you are uncertain where you would best fit professionally, analyze the traits you possess or important issues.

 • Career Experience